JernejPuc/eo-workshop/README.md

 It is based on one of the examples from the developer's [public repository](https://github.com/sentinel-hub/eo-learn/tree/master/examples/land-cover-map) and simulates a full processing pipeline.

 General instructions before starting the workshop are written below.
-Once the contents are uploaded in full, you will be able to run through it by yourself by following the notebooks in this repository.
+You can run through it by yourself by following the notebooks in this repository.